The Perfect Post-COVID-19 Trade Show

 One impressive show is particularly worth mentioning in this discussion.
-The SAP Sapphire show, held at the Orlando Convention Center each year, comes to mind as a show that could implement everything mentioned to easily be a perfect show.
+The SAP Sapphire show, held at the Orange County Convention Center each year, comes to mind as a show that could implement everything mentioned to easily be a perfect show.

 Orlando has a history of being the most relaxed city for Exhibit Houses to work in.
 There is ample parking with easy access to the show floor for all.
 Show labor is available but not required.
 Exhibit Houses can do most of install work, except work below the ground in the electrical floor plates and the work suspended from the ceiling.
 This makes sense and is why Orlando is most familiar and welcoming to exhibitors from other countries.

 Good job Orlando and SAP Sapphire.
-Hopefully your examples can inspire others as we all look for ways to make trade shows great again!
+Hopefully our examples can inspire others as we all look for ways to make trade shows great again!

 Related link: No-contact Temperature Assessment Devices